What you can expect to find at Confederation Homestead?

 Total privacy and peaceful surroundings.
 You can’t see the neighbours and they can’t see you, but they are there, just over the hills in all directions, however, they won’t bother you.
 The property is on a paved road, but it is not a busy road.
 You don’t hear any highway or motor boat sounds.

-There is a forest with a mixed variety of trees, coniferous and deciduous, which has marked trails throughout for walking and snowshoeing.
+There is a forest with a mixed variety of trees, coniferous and deciduous, which has marked, rough, trails throughout for walking and snowshoeing.
 The trails go steadily upward to a ridge, and go through the forest of interesting terrain which includes rocky outcrops.
 There is large meadow of about 4 acres in size at the back of the house.

 The house is a winterized home heated by a forced-air propane-powered furnace.
 While it doesn’t have air conditioning there are a number of fans located throughout the house, in the summer, which make it comfortable, and the foot thick (30 cm) log walls keep it cooler in summer and warmer in winter.

 The grounds are nicely landscaped with gardens around the house.